essajiwa/dummygraph/README.md

 # DummyGraph
-Generator for dummy RDF, just looping and construct RDF to be bulk loaded to Dgraph server
+Generator for dummy RDF, just looping and construct RDF to be bulk loaded to [Dgraph](https://github.com/dgraph-io/dgraph) server

+Please make sure you have installed [`dep`](https://github.com/golang/dep) for application dependency manager